conan-io/conan-io.github.io/_posts/2023-04-24-tensorflow-lite-conan-cpp-mobile-ml-guide.markdown

 In this post, we will explore how to use TensorFlow Lite in C++ for real-time human pose estimation using a neural network from TensorFlow Hub trained for this purpose.
 We will develop an example that uses OpenCV to load a video, processing it frame by frame to obtain the joint locations in each image.
-The output of our application will look like this[^1]:
+The final result of our application should look similar to this[^1]:

 <p class="centered">